guatzin818/www/Configuration.md

 ## Parameters format

 The parameter format is ```key1=value1 key2=value2 ... ``` .
-And parameters can be written both in config file and command line.
-For parameters in command line, it cannot have spaces before and after ```=```.
-For parameters in config file, one line can only contains one parameters, and can use ```#``` to comment.
+And parameters can be set both in config file and command line.
+By using command line, parameters should not have spaces before and after ```=```.
+By using config files, one line can only contains one parameter. you can using ```#``` to comment.
 If one parameter appears in both command line and config file, LightGBM will use the parameter in command line.

 ## Core Parameters